PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Casting to Type
   Conversion of one type of data safely to another.
 A variable cannot change its type, so type casting occurs on assignment to a variable of the correct type.

+char
+  Type for representing individual characters.
+Character literals are enclosed by `' '`. `char`is an integer type - each character has an associated integer value.

 Char Type
   Type for representing individual characters.
 Character literals are enclosed by `' '`. `char`is an integer type - each character has an associated integer value.